ARCLeeds/website-documents/libraries1.md

 independent code which is needed for the creation of shared libraries.
 `–fpic` or `–fPIC` can be used when generating the objective file.
-The `–fPIC` choice always works, but may produce larger code than `–fpic` while using the “-fpic” option usually generates smaller and faster code that will have platform-dependent limitations.
+The `–fPIC` choice always works, but may produce larger code than `–fpic` while using the `-fpic` option usually generates smaller and faster code that will have platform-dependent limitations.
 Now we have the object file we can create a shared library with the following command:
 ```